the-alex-devs/Cisco-IOS-XE-NDM-STIG-Automation/README.md

 - Credential that has permission to SSH to target device and perform various 'show' commands (only necessary for "online" mode).
 - Port 22 connectivity to target device (only necessary for "online" mode).
 - A "show run" config file for the target switch (only necessary for "offline" mode).
-- A Cisco IOS XE NDM V2R2 CKL (this is already included in this repository if you need it).

 ## Name
 Cisco IOS XE NDM STIGenator